 In the case of Archbishop Rowan Williams Church in Wales Primary School and Magor Church in Wales Primary School you are required to submit an application through the Monmouthshire County Council admissions portal.
 In the case of Our Lady and St Michael's RC Primary School and St Mary's RC Primary School, you are required to contact them directly to make an application.
-However, we would advise you to also complete and return a Monmouthshire application form to include up to three preferences (in order of priority) in case your preferred School cannot be accommodated - please ensure that your wish to attend a VA School is included in your preferences.
+However, we would advise you to also complete and return a Monmouthshire application form to include up to three preferences (in order of priority) in case your preferred School cannot be accommodated - please ensure that your wish to attend a VA school is included in your preferences.

-Voluntary Aided schools determine their own admission arrangements and the oversubscription criteria for the 4 Voluntary Aided schools are shown on the following pages.
+Voluntary Aided schools determine their own admission arrangements and the over-subscription criteria for the 4 Voluntary Aided schools are shown on the following pages.

 All of our Voluntary Aided schools have the same timetable for processing application requests as community schools.
-These dates can be found on page 23.
+Timetable for Admissions.